mad-egg-labs/madegglabs.com/README.md

 Public website for Mad Egg Labs built with the following:

-- Sanity.io
+- HTML
-- Astro
+- CSS
-- Netlify
+- JavaScript